Kevin-Lago/java-hackerrank-solutions/src/vanilla_java/data_structures/java_priority_queue/README.md

 <details><summary>Solution</summary>

-Java Priority Queue does not return a sorted list.
-Rather, Priority Queue does not sort element on add. [source](https://stackoverflow.com/questions/5695017/priorityqueue-not-sorting-on-add)
+Java Priority Queue does not return a sorted list. [source](https://stackoverflow.com/questions/5695017/priorityqueue-not-sorting-on-add)
-Therefore, To get the correct answer we first need to sort a List of Students.
+Therefore, To get the correct answer we first need to sort a List of Students created from the remaining students in the queue.

-The poll() method is used over remove() because poll() will return null if no such element exists. [source](https://docs.oracle.com/javase/7/docs/api/java/util/PriorityQueue.html#poll())
+Use the poll() method over remove() because poll() will return null if no such element exists where remove() will throw an error. [source](https://docs.oracle.com/javase/7/docs/api/java/util/PriorityQueue.html#poll())

 ```java
 import java.util.ArrayList;